 Arduino vs Raspberry Pi Summary

-The Arduino is more suited for projects like LED controllers, alarm systems, robots, weather stations, and hardware hacks; and the Raspberry Pi is perfect for things like a NAS server, web server, gaming emulator, media center and magic mirror.
+To summarise, the Arduino is more suited for projects like LED controllers, alarm systems, robots, weather stations, and hardware hacks.
+Anything where it will have a single dedicated function which is mostly hardware based.
+On the other hand, the Raspberry Pi is perfect for software projects such a NAS server, web server, gaming emulator, media center and magic mirror.

 The Arduino vs Raspberry Pi comparison is summarised in the following table...